Sushmita10062002/Fun.ai/README.md

 # Fun.ai
 Fun.ai tries to complete the sentences in a humourous way given some input words.
 I have finetuned GPT-2 model from huggingface library with a language model head on short jokes scrapped from reddit.
-I tested the model on some input and I got some good results.
+I tested the model on some input and got some good results.
 In this we simply tries to generate jokes, given the length of joke and number of jokes you want it to generate.
 Here we append 'JOKE:' at the start of every joke in our dataframe and '<|endoftext|>' at the end of each joke which tells our model that our joke has ended.
 At the time of inference